ScazLab/HRC-model-set/README.md

 ![PlywoodThickness](https://cloud.githubusercontent.com/assets/12373812/23572174/50f8ab50-003b-11e7-9cb4-f687dbdad2df.PNG)

 To change the width of the insert for a piece of plywood of a different size, the model has been separated with a plane to extrude from.
 In the image above “Plane 3” is referenced off the face of the inside wall of the insert.
-By modifying the extrude feature “Boss-Extrude3” [**double check**] with the dimension of your piece of plywood, you will now have an insert that is compatible with your experiment.
+By modifying the extrude feature “Boss-Extrude3” with the dimension of your piece of plywood, you will now have an insert that is compatible with your experiment.
 The rest of the features will update accordingly.

 ### Changing Dowel Diameter